-One challenge in trying to determine success of an acquisition lies in how to define 'success.'
+One challenge in trying to determine the success of an acquisition lies in how to define "success."
 Is it shareholder value?
 If so, over what period?
 Or should one look at sales growth?
-The ability to retain key customers?
+The ability to retain key customers and market share?
 Employee retention?
 Cost savings?
 And how would the company or companies have performed if they had not merged?
-Perhaps as some have suggested, success should be defined by the publicized goals of the merging companies themselves and then measured against achieving those stated objectives.
+Perhaps, as some have suggested, success should be defined by the publicized goals of the merging companies themselves and then measured against the achievement of those stated objectives.

-No matter how measured, a fair degree of consistency has emerged in the results of studies that have examined M&A 'success' through the 20th century.
-Essentially all of the studies found that well over half of all mergers and acquisitions should never have taken place because they did not succeed by whatever definition of success used.
-Many studies found that only 30 to 40% were successful.
-Yet most companies that have grown into global giants used M&A as part of their growth strategy.
+No matter how it's measured, a fair degree of consistency has emerged in the results of studies that examined M&A "success" through the 20th century.
+Essentially, all of the studies found that well over half of all mergers and acquisitions should never have taken place because they did not succeed by whatever definition of success used.
+Although many studies based on deals conducted in the 1980s and 1990s found that only 30 to 40% were successful, more recent studies have found that this success rate is improving, yet still only to around the 50% level.
+Yet most companies that have grown into global giants used M&A as part of their growth strategy and without those acquisitions and mergers would not be the size that they are today.